-The Diocesan Warehouses are on the same campus as the Chancery and Kobuk Center.
+The Warehouses are on the same campus as the Chancery and Kobuk Center.
 CBNA uses the Warehouses for staging supplies and materials for shipping to bush Parish Churches.
 CBNA considers the Warehouses essential to its ability to subsidize and assist the bush Parish Churches.
 CBNA intends to retain the Warehouses for ministry purposes.
-Under the Second Amended Plan, the Warehouses will be sold to the Endowment for \$225,000 in Cash on or before the Effective Date.
-The proceeds of the sale will be used to fund CBNA's funding obligations on the Effective Date.
+Under the Third Amended Joint Plan, the Warehouses will be sold to the Endowment for \$225,000 in Cash on or before the Effective Date.
+The proceeds of the sale will be paid to the Fund pursuant to the terms of the Plan.